prjctx.net

 Before diving into diagnosis, quickly verify these:

-• 2Listen for loud knocking or ticking sounds from the engine
+• 4Listen for knocking or ticking only if the engine must be briefly restarted for testing

 Most Likely Causes